Kevin-Caldwell/data-decode/_posts/2024-05-07-tsp-ga-implementation.md

 4. Mutating the genes of the Parents to get a new population
 5. Repeat Step 2 as necessary, usually up to a fixed number or till improvement is negligible

+# Implementation Details

+My implementation is somewhat naive, and although largely unoptimized, it demonstrates the trends expected for TSP solutions using the Genetic Algorithm.

+Each tour is represented by a list of cities, starting with the initial location of the salesman.
+A cyclic path is assumed, with the last city in the list being connected to the first city.

+The *Fitness Function* returns the energy required to complete the path.
+A lower value corresponds with higher fitness.

+The *Genetic Variety* is a parameter related to the selection ratio (Selection ratio = Genetic Variety / Population Size).
+It determines the number of solutions allowed to cross-over into the next Generation.

+The *Initial Population* is a list of n randomized tours, obtained by shuffling a default tour.

 {% endraw %}